kennethgoodman/pythonClass/README.md

 Python is a beginner friendly language that has an english-like sytanx.
 In Python, the interpreter (the thing that will help the computer understand what you are typing) uses spaces or tabs to seperate commands and understand the flow of the program.
 In other many other languages semicolons and braces ( { } ) are used, or some mixture.
 You can use semicolons if you'd like, but generally it is not done.
 Try and stay close to general python coding practices so that others can understand your code better and you will be able to read theirs as well.
 As you program in Python you will get a better understanding of this.

+To understand some of the work that is done here, I write "#" after code sometimes, there are comments.
+They are english and ignored by the computer.
+Read them as an english commenter for the line of code or the code your about to read or just read.

 ##### variables
 In python you can create a variable easily as long as you don't name it one of the keywords.
 You can read about the [keywords here](http://zetcode.com/lang/python/keywords/).